 How can essential oils help with flu relief?

-Well, for one thing, they can help your symptoms from getting worse once they’ve set in.
+For one thing, essential oilscan help your symptoms from getting worse once they’ve set in.
 Essential oils can help keep your sinuses and head clear from congestion, loosen stubborn mucous in the lungs, help you sleep, soothe pain and keep the rest of the house/office/daycare/school etc. from catching illness that’s going around.
 Remember, antibiotics can’t do a thing for influenza because it’s a viral disease and only bacterial infections respond to antibiotics.
 So get out your essential oils!

 Here are the oils I used: